 Performance analysis and profiling

-Use export MKLDNN_VERBOSE=1 as above to check Intel MKL-DNN and Use export MKL_verbose=1 to check MKL.
+Use export MKLDNN_VERBOSE=1 to check Intel® MKL-DNN and Use export MKL_verbose=1 to check MKL.

-After the program finishes, navigate to your browser’s tracing (Example - chrome://tracing in a Chrome* browser) and load the profile_output.json file output by the profiler to inspect the results.
+After the execution finishes, navigate to your browser’s tracing (Example - chrome://tracing in a Chrome* browser) and load the profile_output.json file output by the profiler to inspect the results.

 Note: The output file can grow extremely large, so this approach is not recommended for general use.